Safety-Kleen Systems Inc. - Springfield

-The department determined the permit application was not complete.
-Safety-Kleen submitted the requested information, received by the department Aug.
-10, 2017.
-The department determined the permit application was complete and invites the public to review the permit application while the department conducts a technical review of the permit application.
-The public can review and copy paper copies of the complete permit application and supporting documents at the Springfield-Greene County Library’s The Library Station, 2535 N. Kansas Expressway, Springfield, Mo. (during normal business hours) or the agency locations above.
+The public can review and copy paper copies of the complete permit application, draft Part I Permit and supporting documents at the Springfield-Greene County Library’s The Library Station, 2535 N. Kansas Expressway, Springfield, Missouri (during normal business hours) or the agency locations above.

 The Safety-Kleen Systems Inc. Springfield site is located at 734 N. West Bypass in Springfield.
 Since 1974, Safety-Kleen has operated a commercial hazardous waste storage facility at the site, which originally covered about 1.2 acres.
 This facility is part of a larger Safety-Kleen distribution/recycling network.
 The Springfield facility is designed to temporarily store spent solvents, paint wastes, lacquer thinner wastes and waste oil produced by Safety-Kleen customers.
 The majority of Safety-Kleen’s customers are small quantity hazardous waste generators such as automotive repair, industrial maintenance and dry cleaning businesses.
 The facility also stores other types of wastes on a 10-day transfer basis.
 Safety-Kleen is certified to handle most hazardous waste, other than dioxin or polychlorinated biphenyl’s (PCBs) greater than 50 parts per million.
 Safety-Kleen stores the hazardous waste in containers and tanks until enough waste is collected to ship off-site to a Safety-Kleen recycling facility or contract reclaimer for processing.
 The reclaimed, or “cleaned”, solvent is then returned to Safety-Kleen’s customers as usable product.